An Innovative Sunday School on the Brandeis Campus

-We have much celebrate in our community.
+We have much to celebrate in our community.
 B’nei Mitzvah, weddings, babies being born, athletes, and promotions.
-And we as a community are also suffering.
+As a community we also experience suffering.
 Lost jobs, sick parents, the passing of loved ones, the challenges of parenting, the stress of school.

-As part of our Chesed initiative this year we are participating in what I will call Shmita Economics – where we care for one other and cultivate a sense of interdependence – and we are establishing a Chesed Fund, where we can have access to resources to care for one another.
+As part of our Chesed initiative this year, we are establishing a Chesed Fund, where we can have access to resources to care for one another.
 This includes helping families with tuition, supporting funeral costs and being present for what arises as we reach out to support one another.

-I am asking Every BJEP Family to contribute $18 to launch this Chesed Fund.
+We are asking Every BJEP Family to contribute $18 to support this Chesed Fund.
 We are all members of the Chesed committee!
 We all have love to give and we all need to be loved.
 This will ensure that every family that wants to attend BJEP is able to!

 Please consider writing a check or donating online, $18 towards our caring community.

 Olam Chesed Yibaneh – The community we want to be part of will grow from our shared kindness!

 BJEP (Boston-area Jewish Education Program) is not your traditional Hebrew school.

 We’re an independent and unaffiliated community of families whose children meet on Sunday mornings on the Brandeis campus in Waltham, MA.
 Our program for children is taught by passionate and knowledgeable university undergraduates actively participating in Jewish life.